 Over the course of the last several years, we have enhanced services, strengthened internal operations and achieved progress toward investing in our critical infrastructure, addressing deferred facility maintenance needs and supporting multi-year funding to protect and preserve our natural resources.
 With the support of the community, we ensured the sustainability of one of our economic pillars through the passage of Measure C, which guarantees a local 1.5% sales tax for the next twenty-years.
-Much of our collective good work came to a stop when the coronavirus pandemic emerged and affected the City financially, resulting in a reduction of 20% of our City workforce.
+Much of our collective good work came to a stop when the coronavirus pandemic emerged and affected the City financially.

 However, City services, while greatly diminished through the loss of staff, continued.
 Over the past year, City staff have worked tirelessly and collaboratively to protect the public health and safety of the community while supporting its economic and social vitality.
 The pandemic required staff to find alternative ways to deliver services, to respond to constituent issues and to engage the community with decreased resources and in accordance with COVID-19 protocols.
-To maintain continuity of operations, staff utilized technology and developed other solutions to conduct virtual meetings, to respond to community needs remotely and to allow curbside pick-up of library books and materials, to cite just a few examples.
-The embracing of technology, the use of the 'virtual' environment, and the re-examining of service delivery methods pre-pandemic to increase efficiencies and customer service are tenants of our organization's foundation that will continue to be used.
-As such, the budget includes funding to support these efforts, such as the development of a retention schedule and the digitizing of property files for public access.

 In addition to responding to the pandemic, City staff also provided extraordinary service in responding to other community emergencies and implemented many Council-directed projects, as illustrated within the departmental pages of the budget book.
 The City is fortunate that community members donated their time and money to assist the City during the pandemic through such efforts as maintaining median islands, caring for the Scenic Pathway landscaping and undertaking projects at the Forest Theater, Devendorf Park and Vista Lobos.
 Long-standing partnerships with City support groups continued to flourish, and a unique public/private partnership with Carmel Cares blossomed.